-David Tracey is a writer and environmental designer based in Vancouver, Canada.
+David Tracey is a writer, designer and community ecologist based in Vancouver, Canada.

 He is the author of five books:

 - The Earth Manifesto: Saving Nature With Engaged Ecology

 - Urban Agriculture: Ideas and Designs for the New Food Revolution

 - Guerrilla Gardening: A Manualfesto

 - The Mustard Seed (a “hard-boiled Buddhist thriller”)

 He is a journalist reporting on politics, culture and the environment from countries on six continents for some of the world’s leading media outlets, including the International Herald Tribune, the Economist, the Tyee, Washington Post, the Globe and Mail, the South China Morning Post, CBC-Radio, ABC-TV and others.